ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

     # fix dependency of the main app if needed
     install_name_tool -change "/previous/link/path/to/library.dylib" "@rpath/library.dylib" HelloWorld.app/Contents/MacOS/HelloWorld

-    # and dependencies of dependencies of the library
+    # and dependencies of dependencies of the library (repeat for every $depend_lib)
     install_name_tool -change "/usr/local/lib/$depend_lib" "@loader_path/$depend_lib" "$lib"

-Previous link path to the dependent library can be learned using `otool -L` command against your executable.
+Previous link path to the dependent library can be learned using `otool -L` command against your executable as well as library dependencies.
 If you put all the dependencies on the same level together then they can be referred as `@loader_path/dependentlibrary.dylib` where `@loader_path` is magical variable expanded to the path of the library which caused current library to be loaded.

 ## Level 3: additional applications

 Say you need some additional application like a [crash handler](https://github.com/ribtoks/xpiks/blob/master/src/recoverty/README.md) to be deployed alongside with your main one.
-If you were skimming this post thoroughly then you know the answer: you copy it's dependencies to `Frameworks/` and tweak `@rpath` using `install_name_tool`.
+If you were skimming this post thoroughly then you know the answer: you copy its dependencies to `Frameworks/` and tweak `@rpath` using `install_name_tool`.

 To be more precise first you need to choose where exactly your app will be with regards to the main app.
 Usually it's put alongside with it in the `Contents/MacOS` directory like this: